yugabyte/yugastore/README.md

 # Yugastore

-This is a sample, end-to-end functional bookstore (or more generally, an e-commerce app) built using YugaByte DB.
-This app show how YugaByte-DB makes this development very simple by providing a Redis API, as well as a traditional tables/rows/structured query-language based API.
+This is a sample, end-to-end functional bookstore (or more generally, an e-commerce app) built using YugabyteDB.
+This app shows how YugabyteDB makes this development very simple through its multiple distributed SQL APIs.

 The app is continuously being improved.
 It currently features:
 - products catalog listing